G-S9N6DX06CF

 The male holds himself in position by biting the spines on her shoulders.

-The newborns are blind and totally naked.
+The newborns are blind and naked.

 The first spines emerge through the skin a few hours after birth.